MinenMaster/SteamAvatarExtension/README.md

 1. Navigate to steamavatar.io
 2. Hover over any avatar image to see the download button
-3. Click "📥 Download" to save the image
+3. Click "📥" to save the image
 4. Images are saved to Downloads/SteamAvatar/ with incremental numbering

 **Extension Popup**: Click the extension icon to view stats, change folder name, or reset counter.